highcharts/highcharts/docs/chart-and-series-types/bubble-series.md

 Blend colors
 ----------
-It is also possible to show another dimention - density.
-By using the [bubble.blendColors](https://api.highcharts.com/highcharts/series.bubble.blendColors) option, you can add a bubble with multiple graphics (colors) where each color graphic has the same zIndex as all other graphics with the same colors.
+It is also possible to show another dimension - density.
+By using the [bubble.blendColors](https://api.highcharts.com/highcharts/series.bubble.blendColors) option, you can add a bubble with multiple graphics (colors) where each color graphic has the same `zIndex` as all other graphics with the same colors.
 This allows to show a nice blend effect that could be very useful for showing density ([espetially in a map chart](https://www.highcharts.com/docs/maps/mapbubble-series#mapbubble-blend-colors)).

 A `bubble.blendColors` option can be defined in two different formats: